Rock Odyssey: Plot

 Idol Laura seeks out to find her one true love after being separated as children through the history of music.

 In the 1950s, she meets greaser Billy.
 Their relationship is born out of a love for dancing and rock and roll.
-However, Billy gets into trouble with a street gang who beat him up.
+Billy later gets into trouble with a street gang who beat him up.
 Laura helps him get back on his feet by giving him a prize she won at a carnival game.
-Billy’s car becomes out of control, which worsens the relationship despite attempts to make things better such as going to a drive-in movie and prom.
+Billy's car becomes out of control, which worsens the relationship despite attempts to make things better such as going to a drive-in movie and prom.
 At prom, Billy crashes his car, and later that night, Laura decides to break up with him.
 Billy tries to win her back by singing, but inadvertently floods the venue with a tidal wave of punch.
-The singing alerts a string on monsters, which chase after Billy, resulting in the prom being a disaster and ending with him all alone.
+The singing alerts a string of monsters, which chase after Billy, resulting in the prom being a disaster and ending with him all alone.

 In the 1960s, Laura meets Bob, a piano playing hippie, while at a peace rally.
 The two of them hit it off after Bob saves Laura from being chased by police officers with siren heads.
-Upon heading to his apartment, Laura learns about Bob’s past as a musical activist and begins to recall traumatic memories.
+Upon heading to his apartment, Laura learns about Bob's past as a musical activist and begins to recall traumatic memories.
 To get his mind off, he and Laura read a storybook titled Sir Gleam Fights the Evil Tooth.
 Despite the book being cartoony in nature, Bob and Laura are shocked by its depiction of warfare, as the knight in the story is constantly defeated by Tooth Decay, the anthropomorphic castle, and thus turned into a chocolate kiss.
 While Bob recounts how he got his ways to Laura, an officer begins rapping at his door.
 Upon opening, the officer turns into an undead soldier who delivers Bob a draft notice which in turn transforms into a death certificate for Bob.
 To get their minds off of things, the two head for a walk in the park, where Bob begins to perceive inanimate objects as military weapons, terrifying him further.
 No longer able to view the real world, Bob starts seeing hellish scenery through two women using a Quija board.
 Unable to deal with Bob's trauma, Laura decides to leave and gets on a bus to get out of town, only to be taunted by her own monsters.
 Bob returns, now controlled by marionette strings, morphes into a skeleton soldier and catches fire, leaving Laura heartbroken.